-There are many tests that can help diagnose a pyometra.
+Many tests can help diagnose a pyometra.
 Radiographs may show an enlarged uterus and cytology of the discharge from the vulva may show rod-shaped bacteria under a microscope along with white blood cells.
-In addition, blood work may show elevated white blood cell counts.
+Additionally, blood work might show elevated white blood cell counts.
 Finally, ultrasound can be used to visualize the uterus and confirm a diagnosis.

-Treatment for pyometra in almost all cases is surgically removing the infected uterus.
+Treatment for pyometra in almost all cases, is the surgical removal of the infected uterus.
 Great care must be taken to remove the entire uterus intact.
-While this surgery is similar to a routine spay, it is complicated by the enlarged, infected uterus and the sickened state of the patient.
-Dogs with a pyometra can be very ill on presentation and IV fluids, antibiotics, and other treatments will likely be utilized before, during, and after surgery.
+While this surgery is similar to a routine spay, it is complicated by the enlarged, infected uterus and the patient’s sickened state.
+Dogs with a pyometra can be very ill on presentation.
+Therefore, IV fluids, antibiotics, and other treatments will likely be utilized before, during, and after surgery.

 It is important to note that cats are not small dogs.
-Cats can also develop a pyometra although some of them will be chronic and silent with no clinical signs.
-Cats who show clinical signs may have a discharge from the vulva, abdominal distention, decreased appetite and vomiting.
+Cats can also develop a pyometra, although some will be chronic and silent with no clinical signs.
+Cats who show clinical signs sometimes have discharge from the vulva, abdominal distention, decreased appetite and vomiting.

-If you think your pet has a pyometra or are interested in spaying your dog in order to prevent one, please call one of our Veterinary Hospitals to schedule an appointment for a consultation.
+If you think your pet has a pyometra or you are interested in spaying your dog to prevent one, please call one of our Veterinary Hospitals to schedule an appointment for a consultation.
 Pyometras can be life-threatening emergencies!
-Fortunately, for many dogs and cats it is treatable and for all pets preventable.
-It is said that an ounce of prevention is worth a pound of cure, surely that is true in this case.
+Fortunately for many dogs and cats, it is treatable, and it is preventable for all pets.
+It is said that an ounce of prevention is worth a pound of cure, and that is surely true in this case.

 World of Animals Veterinary Hospitals